nautobot/nautobot/nautobot/docs/models/extras/dynamicgroup.md

 }
 ```

-Performing A partial update using a `PATCH` request can allow any single field to be updated without affecting the other fields.
+Performing a partial update using a `PATCH` request can allow any single field to be updated without affecting the other fields.
 For example, if we only wanted to update the `weight` for a membership:

 ```json
 PATCH /api/extras/dynamic-group-memberships/{uuid}/